jk11demo/COMP5202/content/Week01/index.md

 ---

-On the [Home page](./) you will see what software you need to download and install.
-Visual Studio Code makes use of extension, like you do with your browser.
-You will be shown which ones to install as we use them.
+On the [Home page](./), you will see what software you need to download and install.
+Visual Studio Code makes use of extensions, as you do with your browser.
+Which extensions to install will be pointed out as we use them.

 > Tip: Create a repository for your extensions, so that it is easy to install them when you are working on multiple machines.